toulbar2/toulbar2/docs/source/examples/vsapp.rst

   - You can run this software directly from your browser as a `web service <http://147.100.179.250/api/ui/vsudoku>`_
     |qrcode_ui_vsudoku|

+  - or from your smartphone (install the following application ; in your parameter settings for the app, allows accessing to camera and files ; rerun the app) `Visual Sudoku App <http://147.100.179.250/visualsudoku-release.apk>`_

   - Other ways to call the web service :